Subhash-Pal/Golang-Training-Concurrency-Major-/Assignment.md

 Assignment 5: Pipeline Pattern
 Problem:
 Implement a pipeline pattern in Go where one goroutine generates numbers, another squares them, and a third prints the squared numbers.

+Project : Create a FanIn design pattern to mearge two or more generator output into one consumer .
+Like date read from  extern disk file or number generator and use this as generator function . create a consumer function to mearge this generator value into consumer .